Skip to Main Content

 Search for biomedical journal articles in these databases:

-In a Review Article, the author(s) sum up the current research on a particular topic.
-There are many different types of review articles, some (systematic review, scoping review, meta-analysis) are more comprehensive than others, meaning the writer searches for everything relevant to the topic before writing the article.
+In a Review Article, the author(s) sums up the research on a particular topic.
+There are many different types of review articles, some are very comprehensive (systematic review, scoping review, meta-analysis), meaning the writer searches for everything relevant to the topic before writing the article.
 Other review articles (literature review, narrative review, overview) focus on a smaller set of the relevant research on the topic, ultimately including the most important research, to give an overview of the topic.

-• learning about the major advances and discoveries in the field
+• a summary of the research and major advances in the field

-• getting to know the major people who work in the field
+• an introduction to the researchers who work in the field

-• understanding the current debates regarding the topic
+• an understanding of the current debates regarding the topic

 How does one find review articles?
 There are special journals that only publish review articles, but many journals publish a wide variety of articles including review articles.
-Try the following resources and strategies:
+Try the following strategies:

 Databases - (use filters to limit search results to review articles):